UNESCO's Conventions on the Recognition of Qualifications Concerning Higher Education

 - Global Convention (APNNIC website)

-- Global Convention on the Recognition of Qualifications concerning Higher Education (UNESCO website)
+- Global Convention on Higher Education (UNESCO website)

 - Global Convention leaflet (Downloadable from UNESCO website)